 Collagen production with hyaluronic acid.
 Hyaluronic acid can be absorbed by consuming a capsule or extract.

 Since stretch marks are scarring from skin damage, coconut oil might help heal the appearance quickly.

-Coconut oil has been studied for its healing properties and was found in rats to reduce the time it takes for skin wounds to heal.
+Coconut oil for its healing properties and was found in rats to reduce the time it takes for skin wounds to heal.

 Applying virgin coconut oil to your stretch marks each day might take away some of their red appearance.
 Unless you’re allergic to coconuts, this oil is considered safe.